Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Regularization by time change

 \subsection{Data-driven implementation}

 The analysis in Section~\ref{secTimeChangeForecasting} shows that time-change transformations can extend the applicability of Koopman eigenfunction techniques to certain systems that do not posses nonconstant eigenfunctions.
-Of course, the systems in question have special structure, namely that they are related to pure point systems via time change.
-Even in such cases, taking advantage of this special structure from data is challenging without prior information about the time-change function $ \psi $.
-Nevertheless, motivated from the results of Section~\ref{secTimeChangeForecasting}, in this section, we put forward a time-change scheme whose objective is to improve the spectral properties of the generator for eigendecomposition.
-This method employs a time-change function which is empirically accessible from time-ordered data, and recovers $ \psi $ in special cases.
+Of course, the systems in question have special structure, namely they are related to pure point spectrum systems via time change.
+However, even in such cases, taking advantage of this special structure from data is challenging without prior information about the time-change function $ \psi $.
+In this section, we present a time-change scheme that employs an empirically accessible time-change function.
+This method can recover $ \psi $ in special cases, and thus can transform the system into a new system which is more amenable to Koopman eigendecomposition.

 Let $ \xi = \lVert v \rVert_g =\sqrt{ g( v, v ) } $ be the norm of the dynamical vector field with respect to the ambient space Riemannian metric $ g $.
-This quantity is nonnegative and measurable, and thus can be used as a time change function to obtain the vector field $ \hat w = \xi^{-1} v $.
-Note that $ \xi $ vanishes only at fixed points of $ v $, which have measure zero by ergodicity.
+By the assumptions stated in section~\ref{secErgodicity}, this quantity is smooth and non-negative, and here we also assume that it is bounded away from zero so that it can be used as a time change function to obtain the smooth vector field $ \hat w = \xi^{-1} v $.
 In the special case that $ v $ is indeed related to a system with pure point spectrum by a time change with function $ \psi $, then it follows from Lipschitz equivalence of Riemannian metrics on compact manifolds that there exists a constant $ 0 < C < \infty $ such that $ \xi/ C \leq \psi \leq C \xi $.
 Moreover, there exits a metric $ g $ (e.g., the flat metric on the torus) such that $ \xi = \psi $.